Emma owns timeshares in DVC and Wyndham and wants to help you get the most out of your timeshares and keep you from losing big on them too.

 - Act immediately and make multiple copies of every piece of paper.
 Don't wait until the end of your rescission period to act.
 Do it today.

-I've also include a short video slideshow that explains how to cancel a timeshare.
-So if you've been dying to know what I sound like, here's your chance :)
+I've also included a short video slideshow that explains how to cancel a timeshare.
+So if you've been dying to know what I sound like, here's your chance.

 Before Asking a Question

 Before you leave me a comment with a question about the rescind process, just keep in mind that I am not an attorney and I'm not familiar with all the nuances about timeshare laws and what happens if you don't follow the rescind procedures exactly.